“Where will I continue my studies?”

 2. Promote your training

-If you are not part of the top 10 or 20 universities in the world, you can still make the best out of Alumni relations to promote your institution and its high quality education.
+If your institution is not one of the top 10 or 20 universities in the world, you can still use your alumni network to promote your course.

 Many institutions use international accreditations, such as AMBA, Equis Standard or AACSB.
 However, whether an accreditation is obtained depends on whether the graduate network is integrated into the institution’s development strategy.